-- encourage regular school attendance and be aware of their legal responsibilities; - ensure that the child in their care arrives at school punctually, prepared for the school day in the correct uniform; - contact the school on the first day of the child's absence and send a note on their return to school (Appendix 1); - discuss promptly with their child's class teacher or senior staff, any problems that deter their child from attending school; - not to take holidays in term time. - Follow school Administration of First Aid Policy, such as keeping children off school for 48hrs due to sickness.
+- encourage regular school attendance and be aware of their legal responsibilities; - ensure that the child in their care arrives at school punctually, prepared for the school day in the correct uniform; - contact the school on the first day of the child's absence and subsequent days until the child returns as prompted by the school - discuss promptly with their child's class teacher or senior staff, any problems that deter their child from attending school; - not to take holidays in term time. - Follow school Administration of First Aid Policy, such as keeping children off school for 48hrs due to sickness.